EcoG-io/pyslac/README.md

 ## How to fire it up :fire:

-Slac main.py file lives under the `slac`directory.
-The project depends on an installation of slac as a module in your current environment and dependencies management is handled by `Poetry`.
+Slac main.py file lives under the `slac` directory.
+The project depends on an installation of slac as a module in your current environment.
+Dependencies management are handled by `Poetry`.

 > Dependencies:
 >
 > - Poetry [^2]
-> - Python >= 3.7
+> - Python >= 3.9

 There are two recommended ways of running the project: